Llewxamris/.config/README.md

 [Hack](http://sourcefoundry.org/hack/)

 # Colours
-Uses the [Vacuous 2](http://dotshare.it/dots/818/) colour scheme by hal for i3bar and Rofi.

-Uses the [Badwolf](https://github.com/sjl/badwolf) colour scheme by Steve Losh for Vim and a modified version for Xresources.
+Uses the [Lucius](https://github.com/jonathanfilip/lucius) colour scheme by Jonathan Filip for Vim and Xresources.

+The switchmod.sh script switches the colourscheme between light and dark.
+It takes in one parameter.
+Valid parameters are "light" and "dark".

 # License
 All files are free to use regardless of purpose.
 See UNLICENSE for more